Skip to content

 Prerequisites

-Note: If you have enabled the RUM Headless service, the prerequisites will be automatically configured for you.
-You can directly integrate your application.
+Note: If you have enabled the RUM Headless service, the prerequisites have been automatically configured for you.
+You can directly proceed with integrating your application.

 Application Integration

 The current UniApp version supports Android and iOS platforms.
-Log in to the Guance console, navigate to the Synthetic Tests page, click the top-left [Create], and start creating a new application.
+Log in to the Guance console, go to the Synthetic Tests page, click on the top-left corner [Create], and start creating a new application.

 Installation